oldblackcrow/Main-Tricorder-Clue/README.md

 Versions 1 - 4 integration of the Moire pattern, AMG8833 thermal camera, and Bluetooth was done by notSpock on The Fleet Workshop.
 Thank you, sir!!

 The integration of the MLX90640 and most of Version 5 was created with the help of ChatGPT.
 Thanks to those folks who made that AI quite useful to me!

+Don't forget to subscribe to my YouTube channel so you can keep up with all the updates I make on the Tricorder! https://www.youtube.com/OldBlackCrowCS